crahan/HolidayHackChallenge2022/docs/easter_eggs.md

     ![DENNIS_NEDRY](./img/misc/dennis_nedry.png){ class=border }

-## Game of Thrones

-[Jolly CI/CD](./objectives/o7.md) appears to be a reference to Game of Thrones (GoT) with mentions of [houses from the North](https://gameofthrones.fandom.com/wiki/Category:Houses_from_the_North).

-!!! abstract "Welcome message"
-    ```text
-    Greetings Noble Player,

-    Many thanks for answering our desperate cry for help!

-    You may have heard that some evil Sporcs have opened up a web-store selling
-    counterfeit banners and flags of the many noble houses found in the land of
-    the North!
-They have leveraged some dastardly technology to power their
-    storefront, and this technology is known as PHP!
-    ...
-    ```

 ## Bored Ape Yacht Club

 The [Bored Sporc Rowboard Society](https://boredsporcrowboatsociety.com/) (BSRS) is a direct reference to the [Bored Ape Yacht Club](https://boredapeyachtclub.com/#/) (BAYC).
 The website logo, the wording, the clubhouse image, and the overall styling of banners and buttons all match up almost perfectly with the BAYC website.